Elevon planes (also known as delta-wings) are popular for their simplicity and robustness.

 The parameters you should adjust are SERVO1_REVERSED, SERVO2_REVERSED, SERVO1_FUNCTION and SERVO2_FUNCTION.

-For example, if your left elevon on servo 1 is moving the wrong way, and SERVO1_REVERSED is currently 0, then changing it to 1 will change the direction it moves.
+If your left elevon on servo 1 is moving the wrong way for both pitch and roll corrections, set SERVO1_REVERSED to 1.

-Now switch back to MANUAL mode in order to adjust the servo trim values.
+Now stay in MANUAL mode in order to adjust the servo trim values.
 The servo trim is in the SERVOn_TRIM parameters.

 You should adjust the trim values so that the servo is centered when your transmitter sticks are centered.
 If you find you need to adjust the trim value by more than 50 PWM from the default of 1500 then it is recommended that you instead adjust the trim mechanically.